sam-hans0n/sam-hanson.space/src/content/blog/fuxnet.md

 </div>

-Due to the inclusion of the Meter-bus functionality, Fuxnet as deployed is an offensive action on an industrial asset, therefore counting$$ as ICS-specific malware.
+Due to the inclusion of the Meter-bus functionality, Fuxnet as deployed is an offensive action on an industrial asset, therefore counting as ICS-specific malware.